It's a candidate's market. And they're being selective in their search.

 1. The outreach lacks a personal touch

 When you're eager to acquire top talent, a successful hiring team will court its candidates.
-In the current environment, where workers are applying to fewer jobs and passive candidates account for 70% of job seekers, organizations need to work harder to attract their attention, and that means getting personal in their approach-- with thoughtful touches.
+In the current environment, where workers are applying to fewer jobs and passive candidates account for 70 per cent of job seekers, organizations need to work harder to attract their attention, and that means getting personal in their approach-- with thoughtful touches.

 For active job seekers who are applying to multiple opportunities, these candidates want to ensure the organizations they're applying to want them just as much as they want to work there.
 And there are simple ways to demonstrate your eagerness to hire.